top of page

 Research Interests:

-Assistant Group Leader, Surveillance Systems, MIT Lincoln Laboratory
+Associate Group Leader, Transportation Safety and Resilience, MIT Lincoln Laboratory

 Research Interests: